ksaua/remock/README.md

 ## Using Remock and Spring MVC

+Trying to use Spring's `@WebAppConfiguration` in conjunction with Remock will fail with an error message like:

+    java.lang.IllegalStateException: Configuration error: found multiple declarations of @BootstrapWith on test class with values [class org.springframework.test.context.web.WebTestContextBootstrapper, class
+    no.saua.remock.RemockBootstrapper]

-Since Spring MVC's `@WebAppConfiguration` also uses the `@BootstrapWith` annotation you will instead have to use the equivalent `@RemockWebAppTest` annotation.
+Instead you'll have to use the equivalent `@RemockWebAppTest` annotation:

     @RunWith(SpringJUnit4ClassRunner.class)
     @BootstrapWith(RemockBootstrapper.class)